Currency:

 1. Our habits

-That's the way we are arranged, we get used to certain schemes until "someone" points out something more beautiful convenient, making life easier.
-In fact, some people, despite knowing that other solutions are better, prefer the old ones because they are simply used to them.
+This is how we are arranged, we get used to certain schemes, until "someone" points to something more beautiful, convenient, making life easier.
+In fact, some people, despite knowing that other solutions are better, prefer the old ones because they just got used to them.

-According to a study by the Nielsen Norman Group, it is much easier for us to learn a brand name if the logo is not on the right, but on the left.
+According to a study by the Nielsen Norman Group, it is much easier for us to learn the brand name if the logo is located not on the right, but on the left.

-There can be only one conclusion: new products should be introduced, but taking into account our habits and before that, for example, using A /B tests in case of more fundamental changes.
+There can be only one conclusion: new products should be introduced, but taking into account our habits and before that, for example, with the help of A / B tests in case of more fundamental changes.

 A common psychological trick on websites has to do with the way content is presented to users.

-Suppose you add a new blog entry that looks like the pages of a boring book - homogeneous " block" text, no division into headings, etc.
+Let's say you're adding a new blog post that looks like the pages of a boring book - a uniform "block" text, without division into headings, etc.

-This convention doesn't make sense nowadays because we want to get at least a glimpse of the material before reading it.
-To do this, the headings I mentioned earlier are used to divide the text into parts and highlight some important, attention-grabbing slogans.
+In our time, such a convention does not make sense, because we want to get at least a glimpse of the material before reading it.
+This uses the headings I mentioned earlier to break up the text and highlight some important, eye-catching slogans.

 Of course, we should not forget about the title of the article itself, which should be of interest to potential readers.
 An important role is also played by any graphic elements (for example, images, screenshots), bold text, bulleted and numbered lists, etc.

-All this is done in order to fall into the so-called "attention gap", which - in slow translation - is a period of focused attention, during which the reader is able to perform a certain action (for example, become interested in your text and decide to read it) without being distracted from it.
+All this is done in order to get into the so-called "attention gap", which - in slow translation - is a period of focused attention during which the reader is able to perform a certain action (for example, become interested in your text and decide to read it), without taking a break from it.

 3. Empty spaces

-The whole point is not to strain our mind and give us the elements in the correct accumulation.
-Then the eye does not "fly" from element to element and is able to focus on the most important issues that the creators of the site care about on this subpage.
+The whole point is not to strain our mind and give us the elements in the right accumulation.
+Then the eye does not "fly" from element to element and is able to focus on the most important issues that the site creators care about on this subpage.

-In addition, large margins (usually associated with white or gray space) evoke feelings harmony, tranquility and restraint.
-As a result, it's easy to create a certain sense of exclusivity on websites, such as Apple's website.
+In addition, large fields (usually associated with white or gray space) evoke feelings of harmony, calmness and restraint.
+As a result, it's easy to create a certain sense of exclusivity on websites, as exemplified by Apple's website.

 4. Types of fonts

 Psychological tricks on websites extend to the types of fonts used.
-It is customary to use serif and sans serif fonts.
+It is customary to use serif fonts (serif) and sans-serif fonts (sans serif).

-As you can see, serif fonts have some decorations at the ends of individual characters, while sans-serif fonts lack them.
+As you can see, serif fonts have some embellishments at the ends of individual characters, while sans-serif fonts don't.

 Sans-serif fonts (such as Roboto, Open Sans or Lato) are more commonly used on the web these days because text typed with them is easier to read.
 In addition, they are more suitable for modern design.

-Serif fonts are now more often used for compositions that refer to elegance and tradition.
+Serif fonts are now more commonly used for compositions that refer to elegance and tradition.

-Furthermore, the choice of font can affect the impression from viewing.
+In addition, the choice of font can affect the viewing experience.

 5. Limited Color Palette